Azure/azure-event-hubs-for-kafka/tutorials/interop/AMQP-and-Kafka-interop.md

 If the application knows the expected type for a property, there are deserialization methods which do not require a cast afterwards, but will throw if the property is not of the type expected.

+### AMQP to Kafka part 3: a different way of using AmqpDeserializer in a Kafka consumer
 ```java
     // BEST PRACTICE: detect whether AMQP deserialization is needed
     if (headerNamedAMQPheaders != null) {